Rebecca’s Autumn Table Styling Tips

 Decorate with seasonal foliage

 Dried flowers and grasses work well for autumn, arranged in small bud vases scattered along the table.
-Or if your garden is still in bloom, you can pick late summer flowers such as dahlias and chrysanthemums.
+Or if your garden is still in bloom, you can pick late summer flowers such as dahlias, cosmos and chrysanthemums in bright tones of oranges and pinks to add a splash of colour to a large vase or urn.
 One of my favourite flowers to use on an autumn table are hydrangea heads – they look just as beautiful dried as they do when they’re fresh, so are perfect for the whole season.
 Seasonal fruits such as figs, damsons and plums also look wonderful on pedestal bowls on the table.

 The finishing flourish